chesterbr/tilewriter/README.markdown

 tilewriter - README
 ===================

-This is a (very simple) library that draws pictures (and text) formed by "tiles" using block elements (instead of, say, HTML5 canvas), written mostly as a visual test.
+This is a (very simple) library that draws pictures (and text) formed by "tiles" using block elements (instead of, say, drawing over an HTML5 canvas).
+It was written mostly as a visual test, but may be useful for generating this kind of illustration dynamically on older browsers.

 Usage
 -----